sammyshakes/emblem-vault-evm/DEPLOYMENT_REPORT.md

 ## Next Steps

 1. ✅ Set the collection factory in the diamond by calling setCollectionFactory on the CollectionFacet
+2. ✅ Update collection URIs to point to the correct metadata endpoints
-2. Test vault collection creation through the factory
+3. Test vault collection creation through the factory
-3. Verify all system functionalities through the Diamond proxy
+4. Verify all system functionalities through the Diamond proxy
-4. Set up necessary access controls and permissions
+5. Set up necessary access controls and permissions
-5. Configure any system parameters through the CoreFacet
+6. Configure any system parameters through the CoreFacet

 ## Gas Usage Summary